-Please welcome my author friend, Jarrett Lerner, with his latest middle grade book, A Work in Progress.
+Please welcome my author friend, Jarrett Lerner, with his 8 Middle Grade Books that Address Body Image.
+His latest book is A Work in Progress.
 I met Jarrett at a children’s book event years ago, right after the launch of his first book, Enginerds.
 His career has soared since his debut and he’s such a wonderfully supportive person in the KidLit community.
 We are lucky to have him here in the Boston area!

-Today, Jarrett has a list of books that address body image, an important topic in this day and age of social media!
+Today, Jarrett has eight children’s books about body image, an important topic in this day and age of social media!
 Did you know that “Using more social media has also been linked to children and young people feeling less satisfied with their bodies.
 In our survey, 40% of young people (26% of boys and 54% of girls) said that images on social media have caused them to worry about their body image.” according to MentalHealth.org.uk?

 We are giving away 5 copies of A Work in Progress by Jarrett Lerner.
 To enter, please fill out the Rafflecopter at the bottom.

 According to new data released just last year, 3 out of 4 teenagers (girls and boys) are insecure about their bodies, while more than half of younger kids are.
 With body image clearly being such a pervasive problem, it’s surprising that there aren’t more kids’ books that deal with it and depict kids struggling with it.
 Below are a handful of the books already out there that do.

 1. A Work in Progress by Jarrett Lerner